OpenDataDSL/website/blog/2023-03-22-dst/index.md

 #### October

-Again, the values are loaded from the input raw file in ODSL - according to the followning screenshot - we notice the expected doubled hour 2:00 - 2:59, (absolute tenor).
+Again, the values are loaded from the input raw file in ODSL - according to the following screenshot - we notice the expected doubled hour 2:00 - 2:59, (absolute tenor).

 <img src="/img/blog/DST/odsl_ts_oct_2022.PNG"/>